IcyDefiance/lolapi-rs/README.md

 ### Important

 Rate limiting is implemented within `LolApiClient`, so you should only create one client per region, and you should reuse it instead of creating a new one for each request.
-Personally, I'd recommend making it global with [lazy_static](https://crates.io/crates/lazy_static).

 ---